Flows in the Space of Interacting Chiral Boson Theories

 One way to re-frame these deformed theories, which may be useful for a non-perturbative analysis, is via geometry.
-In the case of the related $\TT$ deformation, many insights have resulted from presentations of the flow in terms of coupling to gravity \cite{Dubovsky:2017cnj,Dubovsky:2018bmo} or random geometry \cite{Cardy:2018sdv}, or realizing the deformation via a field-dependent change of variables \cite{Conti:2018tca,Conti:2022egv,Morone:2024ffm}.
-A similar geometrical interpretation may be possible for the root-$\TT$ deformation.
-For instance, the Modified Scalar Lagrangian (\ref{modscalar_lorentz_invariant_lagrangian}) can be rewritten as
+In the case of the related $\TT$ deformation, many insights have resulted from presentations of the flow in terms of coupling to gravity \cite{Dubovsky:2017cnj,Dubovsky:2018bmo} or random geometry \cite{Cardy:2018sdv}, or realizing the deformation via a field-dependent change of variables \cite{Conti:2018tca,Conti:2022egv,Morone:2024ffm,Ferko:2024yhc}.
+The root-$\TT$ deformation appears to admit a similar geometrical interpretation \cite{Babaei-Aghbolagh:2024hti,Tsolakidis:2024wut}.
+Perhaps relatedly, the Modified Scalar Lagrangian (\ref{modscalar_lorentz_invariant_lagrangian}) can be rewritten as

 which is equivalent to a theory of \emph{free} scalar fields coupled to a field-dependent metric.
 Even at the perturbative level, such a rewriting of the deformation may be useful -- for instance, it may be possible to adapt existing heat kernel techniques\footnote{See \cite{Vassilevich:2003xt} and references therein for a review.} which compute the quantum effective actions for theories on background metrics to handle field-dependent metrics such as (\ref{rtt_background_metric}), which could reproduce results like those in section \ref{sec:cian} from a different point of view.
 However, it would be even more useful if such a geometrical presentation of the root-$\TT$ flow could furnish us with a non-perturbative definition of the quantum theory.